NVIDIA/NeMo/docs/source/2.0/logging_and_checkpointing.rst

         save_top_k=2,
         every_n_train_steps=30,
         enable_nemo_ckpt_io=False,
-        async_save=True,
         dirpath='my_model_directory',
     )

 Refer to NeMo Lightning's and Pytorch Lightning's ``ModelCheckpoint`` documentation for the full list of arguments that are supported by the
 ``ModelCheckpoint`` class.
 Note that ``dirpath`` is optional.
 If not provided, it will be determined automatically by ``AutoResume``, described in detail in the subsequent sections.
+Also, note that asynchronous checkponting is set using the ``ckpt_async_save`` argument in ``MegatronStrategy``.
+This attribute is then accessed by the checkpoint callback to perform async checkpointing as requested.

 The ``ModelCheckpoint`` callback instance can be passed to the trainer in two ways: